 About Karen Junker

-Supporting individuals and families in emotional, spiritual, and practical end-of-life matters with clarity and peace.
+Supporting individuals and families in emotional, spiritual, and practical end-of-life matters with clarity and dignity.

 With both personal and clinical experience, Karen’s mission is for each of us to know our options and express ourselves regarding our desires for spiritual and medical care at the end of this earthly life.
 Having witnessed the difference “being organized” around death makes, Karen is committed to the graceful, and potentially healing, dying and death that curating makes possible.